nixworks/public/news/2012/03/15/index.md

 ##### Chilean police
 ### [Chilean police use water cannon and tear gas to break up a march by thousands of students in the capital Santiago. ](/news/2012/03/15/chilean-police-use-water-cannon-and-tear-gas-to-break-up-a-march-by-thousands-of-students-in-the-capital-santiago.md)
-_Context: water cannon, tear gas, Santiago, Chilean police_
+_Context: tear gas, water cannon, Chilean police, Santiago_

 ##### Canadian
 ### [More than 100 students are arrested at a protest in the Canadian city of Montreal, Quebec. ](/news/2012/03/15/more-than-100-students-are-arrested-at-a-protest-in-the-canadian-city-of-montreal-quebec.md)